 Sewage treatment plants use colonies of live natural micro-organisms to break down pollutants in domestic sewage.
 Many chemicals found in the household can inhibit or kill these micro-organisms, particularly if used in excessive amounts.

 Bear in mind that treatment plants serving a few houses do not have the benefit of dilution that occurs at a large sewage works.
-A bottle of bleach tipped down the toilet in Birmingham would be virtually lost amongst the millions of gallons of sewage arriving at city's treatment works; a bottle of bleach in a plants serving half a dozen houses could be a lethal dose.
+A bottle of bleach tipped down the toilet in Birmingham would be virtually lost amongst the millions of gallons of sewage arriving at city’s treatment works; a bottle of bleach in a plant serving half a dozen houses could be a lethal dose.

 If the micro-organisms are damaged, the will usually recover in time.
 But in the meanwhile one of the more obvious symptoms is an unpleasant smell, so it is in residents’ interests to avoid this.

 Generally speaking, all common household cleaning fluids are acceptable to use, providing they are used in accordance with the maker’s instructions and stipulated concentrations.

 The following are some of the most common chemicals found in household situations.
 It is not an exhaustive list and the golden rule should always be ‘if in doubt, leave it out’.

 Bear in mind also that it isn’t only the toilet that is connected to the treatment plant; anything that goes down the sink, bath etc. also ends up there.

 Perfectly all right in normal concentrations and usage.
 Problems can occur if, for instance, you are washing the jerseys of the local rugby club’s five teams!
 Excessive amounts of biological detergent can affect the biomass development.

 The BioDisc incorporates a unique flow management system which enhances its ability to handle shock loads of detergent waste, but there are limits even to this, so if you have to do unusual amounts of clothes washing it would be a good idea to spread it over a few days.